 - Online: The easiest way to switch options is via MemberAccess.
-If you haven't already registered for MemberAccess you'll need to do that first.

 - With a form: Complete the investment section in the form for your membership type Employer-sponsored; Personal and Spouse or Pension.
 Please don't forget to sign the member declaration and follow the investment section instructions carefully.
 Investment instructions that are not correctly completed or member declarations which are unsigned cannot be actioned.